SDGforskning/sdg-strings/SDG10_query_action_WoS.md

-NOT "health effect*" NOT "pricing" NOT "rent* pric*" NOT "housing" NOT "benefit* advic*" NOT "obesity" NOT "glaucoma*" NOT "children's develop*" NOT "charcoal" NOT "natural disaster$" NOT "product life" NOT "brain function*" NOT "health related" NOT "segregation*" NOT "oral health*" NOT "income* satisf*" NOT "food polic*" NOT "healthcare" NOT "health care" NOT "nutrition*" NOT "ecological footprint$" NOT "educational attainment" NOT "dissaving" "substance abus*" NOT "*glycemia*" NOT "environment* improv*" NOT "energy pric*" NOT "retirement saving$" NOT "metaboli*" OR
+NOT "health effect*" NOT "pricing" NOT "rent* pric*" NOT "housing" NOT "benefit* advic*" NOT "obesity" NOT "glaucoma*" NOT "children's develop*" NOT "charcoal" NOT "natural disaster$" NOT "product life" NOT "brain function*" NOT "health related" NOT "segregation*" NOT "oral health*" NOT "income* satisf*" NOT "food polic*" NOT "healthcare" NOT "health care" NOT "nutrition*" NOT "ecological footprint$" NOT "educational attainment" NOT "substance abus*" NOT "*glycemia*" NOT "environment* improv*" NOT "energy pric*" NOT "*saving$" NOT "metaboli*" NOT "medical" NOT "eurosceptic*" NOT "calorie*"
+OR
  (("reduc*" OR "lessen*" OR "decreas*" OR "narrow*"
   )
  NEAR/3
-  ("income inequalit*" OR "income insecur*" OR "income gap*" OR "income uncertain*" OR "income polari$ation" OR "income instabilit*" OR "earning* instabilit*"
+  ("income inequalit*" OR "income insecur*" OR "income gap*" OR "income uncertain*" OR "income polari$ation" OR "income instabilit*" OR "earning* instabilit*" OR "economic inequalit*" )
-  )
  )
 )